 What do you want to see in the Statement of Interest?

 Your statement of interest should contain the following:

-- Your own most important leadership experience to date (positive or negative);
+- Your most significant leadership experience to date (positive or negative).

-Some guiding questions that can help you to write your statement are noted below.
+Some guiding questions that can help you to write your statement are below.

 - When have you provided community leadership?
 Please describe.